jesscss/jess/docs/ideas.md

 - For interoperability with JavaScript, Jess mixins should return serialized plain objects, but have a non-enumerable property with an AST return UNLESS they were passed a `this` object with AST args, in which case they should return AST nodes
 - The runtime should be written in AssemblyScript.
 The generated code should be AssemblyScript.
 When running locally, it will simply transpile with `swc`, bundle, and execute quickly.
 When creating the browser bundle, it will compile to `.wasm`

+## Differences with Sass
+An important difference is that defining a variable is done with a plain identifier, and _referencing_ a variable or identifier is done with `$`.
+This is so there isn't ambiguity in places in the syntax

 ## Some syntax changes
 ```js
 /**